timvandermeij/mobile-radio-tomography/README.md

 optimize them according to certain objectives, such as intersections at each grid pixel in the sensor network, sensor distances and vehicle move distances.
-You can start the planner in a terminal with `python2 plan_reconstruct.py`, or use the planning view in the control panel.
-See the control panel section for more details.
+You can start the planner in a terminal with `python2 plan_reconstruct.py`, or use the planning view.
+See [its control panel section](#planning-view) for more details.
 The terminal-based planner supports exporting the resulting positions in JSON format.

 Control panel
 -------------